anyahelene/cocodo/README.md

 * Rascal help: http://www.rascal-mpl.org/help/

 * Rascal library reference: http://tutor.rascal-mpl.org/Rascal/Rascal.html

+# Things you should (hope) to learn

+* Get a brief overview of what Rascal is and what it can be used for

+* Basics of syntax definition

+* Basics of working with concrete syntax

+* Strings and string interpolation

+* Visiting data structures

+* Basics of making an IDE

 # Simple experiments
 Open the CoCoDo project.
 You'll find various source code in the 'src' folder.